MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### not

 Check whether an expression is false.
-Return true when the expression is false, or return false when true.
+Return `true` if the expression is false, or return `false` if true.

 ```
 not(<expression>)